Hasht Ketab (Eight Books)

+Introducing

-"Eight Books" is a work by the poet from Kashan, "Sohrab Sepehri", which includes a total of eight of his previous books in the field of poetry.
+"Eight Books" includes a total of eight of Sepehri's previous books in the field of poetry.
 These books, which are composed in order, include "Death of Color", "Life of Dreams", "Debris of the Sun", "East of Sorrow", "Sound of Water Foot", "Traveler", "Green Volume" and "We Have No Look" They are all written between the 1930s and the mid-1950s, and many of these poems were published in various publications and magazines before being presented in one place in the form of "Eight Books".
 Their inclusion in the sequence of "Eight Books" shows the evolution of "Sohrab Sepehri" poetry and his intellectual direction over the years and will be a sweet experience for those who are interested in his unique works.

 His last book of poetry, "We Have No Look," which was published with other books in the form of "Eight Books," was written just a few years before he died; thus, his mind full of taste and talent with hundreds of poems that he could compose later, was soon extinguished and the treasure of his different and tradition-breaking poems remained in the temple of Iranian literature.

 "Sohrab" was an artist and art lover, and the manifestation of this interest, with the philosophy mixed with his poems, is clearly shown in "Eight Books".
 Also, due to his travels and familiarity with the culture and religion of different parts of the world, we see a wider and unbiased worldview in his poetry.
 It is worth mentioning that this version of Eight Books includes pictures, all of which are the works of "Sohrab Sepehri".